 **Almost everybody wants to see the ponies, and we see and talk about them on every trip.
 If your focus is ponies, just let the captain know at the start of the trip.
 Any trip can focus on ponies, if everybody is in agreement on the boat.

 Semi-Private Tours: Mixed groups, onboard our 6 passenger boat

 "Semi-Private Tours" intend to take our "Around the Island Tour" route, but with only 6 people onboard, we are able to ask what guests are interested in, and try to focus on specific requests.
 Dolphin can be seen anywhere on our route, but are a little more common near the inlet down south.
 Ponies sometimes offer better views in the northern herd area, up north.
 It's all about time management, and catering to guests requests.

 On private tours, we can focus on whatever you want.
 We are only limited by the time of our trip.
-We have a lot of guests who have a singular focus on seeing the ponies, and with a private tour, we can manage our time to search for ponies exclusively, or whatever you want.
+We have some guests who just want to see ponies, or maybe just want to see dolphin.
+With a private tour, we can manage our time to search for what you exclusively.